 As long as I have wifi, I make white-collar(ish)* money living like a gypsy.

 Digital entrepreneurs face plenty of problems unique to the profession, but it beats the heck out of slaving away at a 9 to 5 for a couple weeks of vacation a year and a false sense of security.
 Freedom to live life as the inspiring adventure it should be — that’s what minimalism and digital entrepreneurship has done for me.

 6. Get 100% out of debt: There’s not many things more enslaving than debt, and I’m happy to say that the habits I formed pursuing the minimalist lifestyle proved to be capable.
 And now I have no debt!

 I can only expect that life gets better and better from here, especially as I use what I learn researching minimalism.
 I hope and expect that the same will be true for whoever reads this blog.

-The Goal is to achieve a 100% financially free minimalist and nomadic lifestyle.
+The Goal is to achieve a 100% financially free minimalist lifestyle.

 That means enough passive income to create an independently wealthy lifestyle, that is, passive income that takes minutes to maintain.